stanchan/clock-8001/README.md

 The image supports both the retangular and square hyperpixel4 displays from Pimoroni.
 To use them you need to rename either `config.txt.hp4_square` or `config.txt.hp4_rect` to `config.txt`

-For the square display you need to also modify `clock_cmd.sh` to contain:
+For the rectangular display you need to also modify `clock_cmd.sh` to contain:
 ```
 /hyperpixel4_rect/hyperpixel4-init
 /root/sdl-clock -C /boot/clock.ini